hasib-insights/ds_ml-foundations/01_Python_basics/03_Numbers.md

 <class 'complex'>
 ```
 ## Int
-Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.
+`Int` or integer, is a whole number, positive or negative, without decimals, of unlimited length.
 ```python
 x = 1
 y = 35656222554887711